The original SV021 Robin from 2021 still holds up well

 sivga-robin-distortion.jpg sivga-robin-distortion-percent.jpg

-For EQ, the two main adjustments: a broad lift of around 3dB centred in the 500Hz–1kHz region to address the lower-midrange scoop, and a high-shelf cut of around 2dB above 8kHz to tame the upper-treble elevation.
-Neither change is dramatic, and the headphone responds cleanly to both.
+For EQ, the 3 main adjustments: a broad lift of around 3dB centred in the 500Hz–1kHz region to address the lower-midrange scoop, a broad life in the 3Khz region to bring the vocals more forward and a high-shelf cut of around 2dB above 8kHz to tame the upper-treble elevation.
+With these 3 simple changes you get a very decent sounding closed back.

 Rating Explanation

 The Pragmatic Rating of 4 reflects a genuinely good headphone that earns its position with a small amount of EQ work.
-Stock, it is enjoyable but not fully competitive with the best-tuned closed-backs in this price range.
-With EQ it is very good — the bass is excellent, the midrange becomes natural and present, and the build quality is legitimately impressive at $149.
-The driver improvements Sivga confirmed are real and measurable, and this is a better headphone than either of its predecessors.
+Stock, it is enjoyable but not fully competitive with the best-tuned closed-backs in this price range, the FiiO FT1 is a hard headphone to compete with.
+But with some EQ the SV021 is very good, the bass is excellent, the midrange becomes natural and present, and the build quality is legitimately impressive at $149.
+The measurements also suggest that current manufacturing is refined so you get a more consistent headphone than when it was manufactured originally.

 The headband is the thing keeping this off a Pragmatic 5.
 On larger heads it distributes weight less comfortably than I would like over extended sessions, and that matters for a headphone otherwise designed for comfortable long-term wear.
 For listeners with smaller heads — as my wife’s experience made clear — this limitation largely disappears.

-The Price Rating of 5 is straightforward: real wood earcups, memory foam pads, a detachable cable with colour-coded connectors, and a 50mm driver that outperforms the original — all for $149.99.
-There are very few headphones at this price that look or feel this considered.
-The Features Rating of 4 reflects the build quality and cable alongside the meaningful omission of a carry case.
-The Measurements Rating of 4 acknowledges clean distortion and real driver improvement while recognising that the stock tuning requires some EQ work to realise the headphone’s potential — the FR does not land where it should without help.
+The Price Rating of 5 is straightforward: real wood earcups, memory foam pads, a detachable cable with colour-coded connectors, and a 50mm driver — all for $149.99.
+There are very few headphones at this price that look or feel this good.
+The Measurements Rating of 4 acknowledges clean distortion and the better-controlled measured performance of this sample while recognising that the stock tuning still requires a little EQ work to realise the headphone’s potential.

 Conclusion

-The Sivga Robin SV021 earns its price without really trying, and earns considerably more if you give it a small push with EQ.
-The wood earcups and memory foam pads make a product that looks and feels more expensive than $149, the bass has real character and weight, and the driver improvements since the 2021 original are both measurable and audible.
+The Sivga Robin SV021 is still a rewarding headphone, and in my opinion, if you give it a small push with EQ you get a very enjoyable closed-back.
+The wood earcups and memory foam pads make a product that looks and feels more expensive than $149, and the bass has real character and weight.
+Compared with the impression left by some early SV021 coverage, this sample’s measurements look better controlled.
 The headband is a limitation for larger heads, the cable is microphonic on the move, and there is no carry case — but none of this is surprising at the price.

-If you are comfortable with basic EQ, the SV021 sits in interesting territory: better stock tonality than the Crosszone CZ12, better measurements than the Hifiman Audivana LE, and a visual and tactile quality that is hard to find at twice the asking price.
+If you are comfortable with basic EQ, the SV021 sits in interesting territory, a visual and tactile quality that is hard to find at twice the asking price.
 It is a headphone that deserves more attention than its modest price suggests.